The kernel of graph indices for vector search: Graph indices for vector search in Euclidean Space

 The Delaunay graph (DG) is an MSNet \citep{kurup_database_1992}.
-For a graph with $n$ nodes, the number of edges in the DG rapidly approaches $n$ as the dimensionality grows, limiting its usability for large datasets with high-dimensional vectors (the memory and computational complexities approach $O(n^2)$ and $O(n)$, respectively).
+For a graph with $n$ nodes, the number of edges in the DG rapidly approaches $O(n^2)$ as the dimensionality grows, limiting its usability for large datasets with high-dimensional vectors (the memory and computational complexities approach $O(n^2)$ and $O(n^{\lceil d / 2 \rceil})$ \citep{mcmullen_maximum_1970}, respectively).
 As a consequence, many graph construction algorithms \citep[e.g.,][]{dearholt_monotonic_1988,arya_approximate_1993,malkov_efficient_2020,fu_fast_2019,fu_high_2022,subramanya_diskann_2019} have been proposed over the years, operating under the (sometimes implicit) principle of sparsifying the DG.
-These algorithms work as depicted in \cref{algo:graph_index}.
-For each node $i$, a candidate pool is selected (this is commonly implemented as an approximate nearest neighbor search), and then a pruning algorithm is used to select a maximally diverse set of nodes (i.e., far away from each other) while being close to $i$, see \cref{fig:spring}.
-In essence, these algorithms were carefully conceived to analyze the DG triangles (or a superset \citep{subramanya_diskann_2019}) and discard those edges that are redundant for navigability.
-While these graphs were designed to have formal navigability guarantees when $\set{C}_i = [1 \dots n] \setminus \{i\}$, they are lost when $\set{C}_i \subset [1 \dots n] \setminus \{i\}$.
+These algorithms work as depicted in \zcref{algo:graph_index}.
+For each node $i$, a candidate pool is selected (this is commonly implemented as an approximate nearest neighbor search), and then a pruning algorithm is used to select a maximally diverse set of nodes (i.e., far away from each other) while being close to $i$, see \zcref{fig:spring}.
+In essence, these algorithms were carefully designed to analyze the DG triangles (or a superset \citep{subramanya_diskann_2019}) and discard those edges that are redundant for navigability.
+While these graphs were designed to have formal navigability guarantees when the candidate set $\set{C}_i = [1 \dots n] \setminus \{i\}$ in \zcref{algo:graph_index}, they are lost when $\set{C}_i \subset [1 \dots n] \setminus \{i\}$.

-More importantly, the DG and the main graph indices \citep[e.g.,][]{malkov_efficient_2020,fu_fast_2019,subramanya_diskann_2019} rely on principles from computational geometry, such as triangular inequalities and (as we show in \cref{sec:other_euclidean_methods}) on the law of cosines, which are only valid in Euclidean space.
+The DG and the main graph indices \citep[e.g.,][]{malkov_efficient_2020,fu_fast_2019,subramanya_diskann_2019} rely on principles from computational geometry, such as triangular inequalities and (as we show in \zcref{sec:other_euclidean_methods}) on the law of cosines, which are only valid in Euclidean space.
 These graph indices have been used in non-Euclidean vector spaces by extending their edge pruning rules to other similarities in an ad hoc fashion, resulting in a lack of understanding of their practical behavior.